screepers/screeps-typescript-starter/README.md

 * [Mocha](https://mochajs.org/) test runner and [NYC](https://istanbul.js.org/) for code coverage - `yarn global add nyc mocha`

 ### Quick setup

+To get started, [download a zipped copy](https://github.com/screepers/screeps-typescript-starter/archive/master.zip) of the starter kit and extract it somewhere.

 First, you will have to set up your config files.
 Create a copy of `config.example.json` and rename it to `config.json`.
 Then navigate into the `src/config` directory, create a copy of `config.example.ts` and rename it to `config.ts`.